 “I think that in all of this, there are a lot of exciting opportunities and chances to find new ways of thinking and doing things.
 Doing food differently isn’t just about constraints and restrictions, it’s about innovation and imagination, and about finding pathways that can simultaneously lead to a healthier planet and healthier people on it.”

 These ideas have sparked collaborations between Line’s research group and some of Sweden’s most well renowned chefs.
 During the spring of 2017 the team looks forward to taking part in the forum “Gastronomiska samtal” (Gastronomic Dialogues) where they have set this year’s theme to be “The Good Shift”.
 The participants will represent a diversity of actors from the food system, and discussions will centre around protein sources, quality of food, knowledge and food, and urban-rural connections.

 “Food is such an important part, not only of our lives and health but also of our culture, and there is a lot of knowledge embedded in food.
 So finding ways that food can enrich our lives, while also solving global health and environmental problems just seem like such a great and positive way forward.”

 What the future of food will look like is a big question, and the answers will likely be as big and many.
 For now though, Line believes it will have to be tasty, spiritually fulfilling, healthy and produced in ways that enhance rather than reduce ecosystem services.
 And the fact that she can see it coming keeps her motivated in the hard work ahead.

-“I want to be part of the big sustainability transition that I think we have seen the start of, to reinvent better ways of living that enables us and future generations to have a good life on this planet.”
+“I want to be part of the big sustainability transition that I think we have seen the start of, to reinvent better ways of living.”